Ask AI

 Purpose

-AI Agent is used for:
+The AI Agent is used for:

-• generating responses to user queries;
+• generating responses to user queries

-• calling other nodes in a scenario as functions;
+• calling other nodes in a scenario as functions

-• working with short-term memory within a session;
+• working with short-term memory within a session

-• receiving structured JSON responses;
+• receiving structured JSON responses

-• executing scenarios with a limited number of iterations.
+• executing scenarios with a limited number of iterations

 AI Agent Interface